Get News & Updates Directly To Your Inbox

-After the visit, you’ll get a written report of everything you went over, along with advice on any other care you may need to talk about with your doctor.
+After the visit, you’ll get a written report about everything covered, along with advice on any other care you may need to talk about with your doctor.

 In-home health assessments get you better in tune with your health needs.
 You may learn things about your health that you never thought about before.
 This can help you be more prepared for your next doctor’s visit.

-In-home health assessments are also a great chance, even if you’re healthy, to catch any health issues early.
+In-home health assessments are also a great chance to catch any health issues early — even if you’re healthy.
 This is very important for people who don’t see a doctor often.

-Your participation won’t affect your health plan coverage or any care you’re getting from your doctor, and there is no cost for the visit.
+Your participation won’t affect your health plan coverage or any care you’re getting from your doctor.
+Plus, there is no cost for the visit.